List of Teenage Mutant Ninja Turtles characters: Slash

 In the IDW comics, Slash was introduced as Specimen 6, a snapping turtle experiment at StockGen mutated with Old Hob's DNA assigned to hunt down the Ninja Turtles and Splinter.
 However, his mind became unstable and gave him a savage nature, so Specimen 6 was contained in a special tank guarded by the Rock Soldiers.
 He was later freed due to April O'Neil's diversion to retrieve the Turtle Tracker for the Ninja Turtles.
 After punching one of the Rock Soldiers, he escaped from the lab.
 Though proven more powerful than the Turtles, Slash is accidentally impaled by Leonardo and left to fall into the sewers.
 He survives and is found by Old Hob, who tells him that they should work together to hunt down anyone with a connection to StockGen.
 Slash is shown the error of his ways when Michelangelo gives him a candy bar that he instantly fell in love with.
 He agrees to help the Turtles escape from one of Shredder's traps.
 Slash later injects himself with a syringe containing Splinter's compound-infused blood, declaring that he wanted to be a "hero" like Michelangelo.
-He gains increased intelligence and becomes the co-founder of Hob's new mutant army, the Mutanimals.
+He gains increased intelligence and becomes the co-founder of Hob's new mutant army the Mutanimals.

 In the 2012 animated series, Slash (voiced by Corey Feldman) was introduced as Spike, a young box turtle who was flushed into the sewers from his original owner's home and saved from drowning by Raphael, who took him in as his pet.
 He used to listen to his owner's angry ranting about his troubles with his family and learned ninjutsu by watching Raphael practice it in his room.
 Although no one knew at the time, Spike even developed a hatred for the Ninja Turtles, thanks to hearing Raphael's angry chants all his life.
 One night, he is mutated after drinking from a canister of mutagen that spilled in Raphael's room.
 Obtaining a mace, Slash joins the other Turtles on patrol but revealed his true intentions by beating Donatello and Michelangelo.
 Slash later allies with the Newtralizer, only to see the error of his actions and side with the Turtles and Casey Jones to stop him.
-He later becomes the leader of the Mighty Mutanimals as they work with the Turtles to take back the city from the Krang.
+He becomes the leader of the Mighty Mutanimals as they work with the Turtles to take back the city from the Krang.

 Slash appears as a boss in the video games Teenage Mutant Ninja Turtles III: The Manhattan Project, the Super NES version of Teenage Mutant Ninja Turtles: Turtles in Time and Teenage Mutant Ninja Turtles: Shredder's Revenge.

+Slash appears in Teenage Mutant Ninja Turtles: Mutants in Manhattan, voiced by Fred Tatasciore.